duckdb/pg_duckdb/docs/functions.md

 #### <a name="force_motherduck_sync"></a>`duckdb.force_motherduck_sync(drop_with_cascade BOOLEAN DEFAULT false)`

-TODO - this is a procedure, so usage is `CALL`.
-Not sure if direct invocation is intended.
+This is a procedure, so usage is `CALL`.
+This is mostly meant for debugging the automatic synchronization of MotherDuck tables, not for general use.
+If for some reason the synchronization is not working, you can use this to force a full resync of all MotherDuck databases and schemas to Postgres.